 With the ubiquitous availability of spreadsheet computing power, I found the most productive approach to be:

 - Calculate the heat transfer coefficient using equation (4)

 - With equation (2), calculate q, the convective heat flux or watt density

 - Compare the difference with the known coil watt density.
 For the next iteration adjust the estimated wire temperature, Twire until the two values of q are approximately equal.

 For the above conditions, iteration using a spreadsheet yielded the following result.

 The estimated resistance wire temperature = 348°C.

 In conclusion, the above procedure can be used to estimate the resistance wire temperature of an open coil element when conditions are known to be predominately convective.
 This calculation is somewhat tedious even with the use of a spreadsheet, but once the spreadsheet is set up, future calculations are relatively straightforward.
 It also demonstrates the need for a thorough search of the literature for equations suitable for the conditions found with open coil elements.
-To date, I have not seen similar formulas that are applicable for open coil heating elements, and would be delighted to hear from you to discuss, share information, thoughts regarding this.
-The development of more wide ranging formulae overall would be of benefit for a wide range of industrial and commercial applications.
+To date, I have not seen similar formulas that are applicable for open coil heating elements and would be delighted to hear from you to discuss, share information, thoughts regarding this.
+The development of more wide-ranging formulae overall would be of benefit to a wide range of industrial and commercial applications.

-1Volumetric flow rate can be converted to a mass flow rate, if the inlet air pressure (often p ≈ 1 atm) and the inlet air temperature are known.
+1Volumetric flow rate can be converted to a mass flow rate if the inlet air pressure (often p ≈ 1 atm) and the inlet air temperature are known.

 2Convective heat flux is often referred to as the “watt density” with units of Watts/in2 in U.S.